GE Coordinator Responsibilities

 - Contact the Undergraduate Studies Office (924-2447) to notify them so that you will be added to the mailing list to receive the most up-to-date information about GE certification and assessment.

-- Meet with the outgoing G.E.
-Coordinator and get a sense of the institutional history of the course, as well as a list of all current teaching faculty and a copy of the certification/recertification document file, including any letter from the Chair of the Board of General Studies authorizing the course for a specified period of years (and often including specific topics to speak to in the next review)
+- Meet with the outgoing GE Coordinator and get a sense of the institutional history of the course, as well as a list of all current teaching faculty and a copy of the most recent course certification/recertification document, including any letter from the Chair of the Board of General Studies authorizing the course for a specified period of years (and often including specific topics to speak to in the next review).

-- If the former G.E.
-Coordinator is unavailable, the new Coordinator should request a copy of the file from the home department, and if no file is available there, from Undergraduate Studies.
-The new Coordinator should set up a meeting with the Faculty-in-Residence for General Education to go over these materials together and have any questions answered.
+- If the former GE Coordinator is unavailable, the new Coordinator should request a copy of the file from the home department, and if no file is available there, from Undergraduate Studies.
+The new Coordinator should set up a meeting with the Director of Assessment to go over these materials together and have any questions answered.

 - The new Coordinator should alert all faculty teaching the course to submit all appropriate data (such as current syllabi or end-of-the-semester individual teacher assessment summaries) to her or his office, and start an appropriate file for those materials.

-- Most specifically, of course, the new Coordinator should know well the learning objectives, goals, and requirements for the course's specific G.E. area.
-It is recommended that some hard copies of the particular area requirements be kept with the assessment report file for easy reference and sharing with teaching faculty should they come for a consultation or specific question.
+- Most specifically, of course, the new Coordinator should be very familiar with the learning objectives, goals, and requirements for the course's specific GE area.
+It is recommended that some hard copies of the particular area requirements be kept with the assessment report for easy reference and sharing with teaching faculty should they come for a consultation or specific question.

 - Every semester, have faculty submit the current syllabus in use for each section.
 Review these, taking note of any innovations or modifications to later assess for outcomes effectiveness, as well as any discrepancies or anomalies that need to be addressed through your stewardship.

-- If you feel that your current method of procuring this information from your faculty is not as effective as it could be, you might schedule a meeting with the Director of Assessment (located in the Undergraduate Studies Office) to consider developing and implementing the use of a form based on one of the templates on this web page, or perhaps even devising a new template.
+- If you feel that your current method of procuring this information from your faculty is not as effective as it could be, you might schedule a meeting with the Director of Assessment to consider developing and implementing the use of a form based on one of the templates on this web page, or perhaps even devising a new template.
 NOTE: individual faculty semester reports are not required, but will often help the coordinator in writing a sincere and thorough overview.

 - In the semester designated, when it is time for continuing certification of the course, be sure to have the coordinator summary report completed and submitted to Undergraduate Studies by the due date.
 Always keep a back-up copy for your files, and remember, in many colleges, this report must make its way through department and college committees which have their own deadline schedules.
 The successful course coordinator aligns these varied due dates to make sure submission of enough copies of the report to any appropriate committee occurs in a timely fashion, and that the required number of copies of the report are submitted (prior to the due date) to Undergraduate Studies.